A. Alan Post: California's Legislative Analyst (1949–1977)

 In 1949, after the then legislative auditor Rolland Vandegrift died, he became acting legislative auditor, heading California Legislative Analyst's Office.
 The role name was later changed to "legislative analyst".

 Post's work as legislative analyst largely involved providing recommendations about the state budget, and he was supposed to perform his role in an independent, nonpartisan, fact-driven manner.
 Post's work was praised by a number of politicians whose tenure overlapped with his, including Jerry Brown (California Governor) and Willie Brown (San Francisco Mayor) although he also had conflicts with some politicians, including California Governor Ronald Reagan.

 Although primarily focused on the budget, Post also dealt with a number of other issues.
 For instance, in 1972, after controversy arose over the safety of the Bay Area Rapid Transit, he commenced an investigation, hiring Bill Wattenburg as a consultant (see history of Bay Area Rapid Transit#Train-control failures for more information).

+In 1974, Post was interviewed for the Earl Warren Oral History Project.

 In 1977, Post retired from his job, and was succeeded by William G. Hamm.